Megan R. Sanctuary

 Research / Interests:

-I am extremely passionate about controversies in nutrition science and teaching basic science methods to students.
-I think it is very important to develop critical thinking skills to be able to decipher nutrition information for yourself, rather than trusting someone else’s opinion.
-I am also interested in gut physiology and the idea of the gut as the root of health.
+I am extremely passionate about controversies in nutrition science and teaching basic scientific methods.
+I think it is very important to develop critical thinking skills to be able to decipher nutrition information for yourself, rather than trusting someone else's opinion.
+I also promote optimal diet for fertility, pregnancy, and in early life including infant and weaning diets.
+The focus on my dietary strategies is the promotion of whole foods and avoidance of processed modern foods.
+We also need to address our reltionship with food and gain wisdom about where food comes from.
+Know farmers, know food.
+No farmers, no food.
+I am also interested in gut function and the idea of the gut as the root of health.
 Many disease states originate in the gut and cause problems throughout the body.
 Therefore, our food choices involve much more than simply meeting nutrient requirements.
-We need to consider the evolution of the human diet to determine which foods our species is adapted to eat.
-The mismatch between the modern diet and our ancestral genome is the cause of many chronic diseases.
+We need to consider the history of the human diet and contribution of modern food production to diseases in determining which foods people are adapted to eat.
+It is important to emphasize God-given foods over man-made foods.

 - Nutrition and Health Consultation: I provide several consultation services including healthcare guidance, literature reviews, and best practices in infant and child feeding.